There is no doubt that remote working and home working arrangements were already a growing trend prior to the Covid-19 pandemic.

 - Supporting clients in reducing risks and avoiding misunderstandings between employers and their cross-border remote working employees acting as a reliable, trusted third party for both in reconciling any misalignments on their mutual expectations in dealing with unexpected tax compliance consequences.

-Contact us should you require further clarifications on the 30% Dutch ruling and/or have a look at some of the other insights we have published.
+Contact us should you require further clarifications on cross-border working arrangements and/or have a look at some of the other insights we have published.